tianocore/edk2-redfish-client/RedfishClientPkg/Readme.md

 platform configuration in EDK2 HII defined format.
 Below is driver stack diagram which implements EDKII Redfish Platform Config Protocol.
 The protocol driver leverages the HII interface to get or set the HII configuration on platform.
-By following the x-uefi-redfish Configure Language defined in UNI file, protocol driver can find corresponding HII question for given Redfish attribute.
+By following the x-UEFI-redfish Configure Language defined in UNI file, protocol driver can find corresponding HII question for given Redfish attribute.
 In this way, protocol driver creates the mapping between HII questions and Redfish attributes.